finehq/fine/cli-agent/README.md

-# CLI Engineer 🤖
+# CLI Agent 🤖

-The CLI Engineer agent is an AI agent that specializes in building interactive CLI applications in Typescript using the Commander.js framework.
+The CLI agent specializes in building interactive CLI applications in Typescript using the Commander.js framework.

 ## Setup